 ESV has developed a set of rules for working near power lines.
 Read these rules in our Look Up and Live brochure.

-ESV have recently published some guidance information regarding Scaffolding.
+ESV has recently published some guidance information regarding scaffolding.

 For information on scaffolding near overhead powerlines, please click HERE.

 For information on scaffolding near service lines, please click HERE.

 A spotter must be used when working inside specified clearances near overhead powerlines.
 Several organisations provide training for spotters.
 To be eligible to attend a training course, you must satisfy the following requirements:

 - Click here for list of general requirements

 - Click here for a listing of organisations that provide spotter training